kristiyan675/notes/README.md

    ```

-5. Make sure you have nothin running port 3000.
+5. Make sure you have nothing running port 3000.
    Run init.sh file (If you're on windows you can use git bash for running the script).
    This will connect and create a new database and table.
    ```sh